futres/futres_website/content/data_tutorial.md

 2. Go to <a href="https://github.com/futres/fovt">FuTRES Ontology of Vertebrate Traits (FOVT)</a>
 3. Create a <a href="https://github.com/futres/fovt-data-pipeline/issues/new">New issue</a>
   * Needs:
+    + term label
+    + synonyms
+    + Parts of the term
-    + anatomical feature
+      - anatomical feature
-    + anatomical points and/or anatomical axis
+      - anatomical points and/or anatomical axis
-    + measurement (e.g., width, length, etc.)
+      - measurement (e.g., width, length, etc.)
     + reference for measurement (illustration if have it)
+    + attribution (ORCID id)